superstes/growautomation/ReadMe.md

 __The code is currently not in a stable state !__

-Version: 0.7
+Version: 0.8

 => <a href="https://demo.growautomation.at/">DEMO</a> at its current state _(bugs included.. (; )_

 ### Work in progress
-- creating _(django)_ web interface for easy user interactions
-    - updating growautomation core to work with django database schema
-    - customizable statistics/graphs for data visualization
 - testing and fixing input-condition-output workflow
+- writing ansible-script to set-up the application

 ### History
-- v0.7 _(2020-12 - 2021-02)_
+- v0.7 _(2020-12 - 2021-03)_
   - created basic _(django)_ web interface => <a href="https://demo.growautomation.at/">DEMO</a>
     - functionality:
       - config management
       - system management _(systemd / logs)_
       - help users test and debug their setup
+      - customizable statistics/graphs
   - updated core to use django mysql schema

 - v0.6 _(2020-11 - 2020-12)_